dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

 ![Report Discription](ReportDis.png)

-2. Filter as needed - each report is unique in the style of data it will yield please review filter options and use as needed
+2. Filter as needed - each report is unique in the style of data it will yield.
+Review filter options and use as needed.

 ![Report Filter Options](ReportFilters.png)